lammps/lammps/doc/src/fix_mdi_qmmm.rst

 Atoms in the specified group are QM atoms; the remaining atoms are MM atoms.
 The input script should thus define this partitioning.
-See additional information below about other requirements for an input script to use this fix and perform a QMMM simulation.
+See additional information below about other requirements for an input script to use this fix and perform a QM/MM simulation.

 The code coupling performed by this command is done via the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.